 The Happy Room is nearly complete, and I’m so excited with how it is turning out!
 I really think it’s going to be a functional space we can all enjoy – as a matter of fact, we already are enjoying it amid redecorating.

-The latest project, was to improve what was to be an inspiring desk area.
-With it looking so uggggggly, the last thing the area was doing was providing any kind of inspiration!
+The latest project, was to improve what was to be an inspiring kids study table.
+With it looking so uggggggly, the last thing the area was doing was providing any kind of inspiration to study!

 The update gave a much needed update to a couple of Target folding desks we’ve had for years – so long, in fact, that they once lived in my big baby’s, Brandon and Megan, rooms.
 Since they both moved out two and a year ago respectively, and hadn’t used them in more years than that, we really, truly, have had them for years.
 We also recovered two stackable office chairs that were freebies during Shay’s office remodelling.
 Lastly, we provided some cute storage and decorative accents.